pkarsy/TasmotaBerryTime/ds3231/README.md

 # Conecting the DS3231 breakout board

-The DS3231 breakout board has 6 pins but we need just 4 : **GND VCC SDA SCL**
+The DS3231 breakout board has 6 pins but we need 4 : **GND VCC SDA SCL**

 Now we have to configure  the Tasmota pins.
 ```